MichaelCurrin/python-twitter-guide/development.md

 2. Open in the browser:
     - http://localhost:3000

-The browser will autoreload when you save changes.
+The browser will auto reload when you save changes.

 ## Notes

-- The `python` and `bash` highlighting extensions have been added to `index.html`.
+- The `python` and `bash` highlighting extensions have been added to [index.html](/docs/index.html), so those will work on the frontend.
-- Use `bash` for shell codeblock language - the syntax highlighting plugin does not recognize `sh` properly.
+- Use `bash` only for shell codeblock language - the syntax highlighting plugin does not recognize `sh` properly.
+- Add info blocks with `?> Message` and alert blocks with `!> Message`.